-Change the engine crankcase oil after every 50 hours of operation and the oil filter after every 100 hours of operation as follows:
+Change the engine crankcase oil after every 100 hours of operation and replace the oil filter every other oil change (every 200 hours of operation).

 - 1. Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
 If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
-Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick and oil drain plug, and drain oil into a suitable container.
-Be sure to allow ample time for complete drainage. - 4.
-Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
-Remove the old oil filter and wipe off the filter mounting surface on the engine.
+Before removing the dipstick and oil fill cap, clean the area around them to keep any dirt or debris out of the engine. - Remove the dipstick, oil fill cap, and oil drain plug and drain the oil into a suitable container.
+Be sure to allow ample time for complete drainage.